Vital biodiversity project completed by Network Rail and Forestry and Land Scotland

 Natural heath land // Credit: Network Rail

-The these types of ecosytems will reduce flood risk for the line, reduce carbon levels and help Scotlands climate goals.
+The these types of ecosytems will reduce flood risk for the line, reduce levels and help Scotlands climate goals.

 Fencing has also been placed at Ardmolich to protect the woodland from over grazing from deer.